CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-08-silence-is-no.md

 Asking is fun and it pays great dividends.Â  Nan and I love to ask for extra things when at restaurants, seminars, companies, massage therapists and others.Â  Ask for what you want and it is amazing how easy you get it.

-Don't be silent.Â  Ask and you shall receive.</p>
+Don't be silent.Â  Ask and you shall receive.